stefan22/vladimirs-bikes/README.md

 As the objective is to build a **simple**, **manageable** features such as payment has been omitted.

 Domain Model (Boris bikes)
-- describes teh objects in a system, and
+- describes the objects in a system, and
 - describes how those objects interact.